laurenancona/laurenancona.com/_posts/project/2015-10-3-a-giant-pumpkin-in-the-lettuces.markdown

 thumb: Good-Crops_thumb.jpg
 ---

+Almost exactly a year ago, I got this email from [the Listserve](http://thelistserve.com/) that made me start thinking about all of the tiny things that, when added up, make a place 'good' to....be.
+I still wasn't sure if I would work in government yet, but I'd just returned from the Code for America Summit and was thinking about it a lot.
+I started a little pencil sketch, and finished a few months later on vacation in Puerto Rico.
+I'd completely forgotten I'd digitized and colored it until tonight.
+Below is the story; I think it's still my favorite email.

+---

-From: Leon Jacobs <no-reply@thelistserve.com>
+**From:** Leon Jacobs <no-reply@thelistserve.com>

-Date: October 6, 2014 at 1:01:04 PM EDT
+**Date:** October 6, 2014 at 1:01:04 PM EDT

-Subject: [The Listserve] A giant pumpkin in the lettuces
+**Subject:** [The Listserve] A giant pumpkin in the lettuces

 About ten years ago I was shooting a commercial for organic vegetables on the West Coast of South Africa.
 Before the cameras rolled, I took a walk with the farmer to inspect the crops.
 The soil in that part of the world is white and fine - like beach sand.
 I was amazed that anything grew in it, let alone bulbous aubergines and lush lettuces that were fit for the finest food stores in the world.